|Better keep the people happy or they won't come back.|

 G. Jeffrey MacDonald, author of Thieves in the Temple: The Christian Church and the Selling of the American Soul, wrote an op-ed about clergy burnout.
 "Clergy burnout" is a hot topic because many pastors and Christian leaders are clergy are flaming out.

-Among many clergy, the fire is out.
+For many, the fire is out.
 Here are some of MacDonald's key points.

 - Pastors work too much.